spwinter000/spwinter000.github.io/README.md

 # Bolus-Calculator
-Application that simulates an insulin pump bolus wizard.
+Application that simulates an insulin pump bolus interface.